mvysny/vaadin-on-kotlin/docs/nosql_rest_datasources.md

 it to the Grid directly?
 Unfortunately we can't, for the following reasons:

 1. There are actually two `DataProvider` interfaces: `com.vaadin.data.provider.DataProvider` for Vaadin 8, `com.vaadin.flow.data.provider.DataProvider` for Vaadin 10.
-They are identical but the class name is different.
+The methods are identical but the class name is different.
 We would thus have to provide an implementation of the same thing two times, both for Vaadin 8 and Vaadin 10.
 Also, the data-fetching library like `vok-orm`